The core of marketing is predicting how consumers will respond to different things.

 Alternatively, become a part of your customer's backstory, where the switching costs from you would be so high it wouldn't be worth the move.
 Switching CRM, for example, can be inconvenient from a tactical and procedural standpoint.
 Of course, a competitor with this in mind could create an easy solution to this exact problem to boost sales.

 3. How much does your product actually cost?

 You can take advantage of the actual number on the sticker for your products by providing offers at small, medium, and high levels.
-You're not going to offer a car at $50 (unless it's a real clunker), but you may offer a car rental program that allows you to have a smaller price point.
-Zipcar is great at this with their hourly and daily rates.
-Compete is even better with an ecommerce SKU in addition to their enterprise-level plans.
+You won't offer a car at $50 (unless it's a real clunker), but you may offer a car rental program that allows you to have a smaller price point.
+Zipcar is great at this with its hourly and daily rates.

 4. How long will this price change last?

-For instance, Rackspace was able to rock premium prices for a long time because premium hosting solutions weren't available, even for small web applications.
-With the birth of the cloud, prices have become more competitive and Rackspace has lost some of their lower-end customers.
-Carbonite also faces this phenomenon with the number of backup solutions in the market.
+For instance, Rackspace could rock premium prices for a long time because premium hosting solutions weren't available, even for small web applications.
+With the birth of the cloud, prices have become more competitive, and Rackspace has lost some of its lower-end customers.

 Price elasticity of demand FAQs

 There are two types of price elasticity of demand: elastic demand and inelastic demand.
 Elastic demand happens when the demand changes for goods is sensitive to price changes.
 Inelastic demand is when the demand for goods is not affected much by price changes.
 Common goods typically have elastic demand, while necessities have inelastic demand.

 What is an example of elastic demand?